 Before decorating make all your butter icing and place in piping bags.
 (Mat used disposable bags that you can buy from kitchen shops or online at Lakeland.)

-ing you like to decorate your cupcakes with.
+You can then use anything you like to decorate your cupcakes with.
 Try sweets, silver balls, chocolate drops, cherries or sprinkles.
 Go crazy!